-Guest post from Chris Savage, Wistia Co-Founder and CEO.
+Guest Author Chris Savage, Wistia Co-Founder and CEO.

 Especially in the age of the Internet, there aren't a lot of chances for customers to interact with people when they're using products.
 Even when you need a company's help, you'll typically get customer “service” without ever seeing a face or connecting with someone else in a meaningful way.
 That's why you need to be on the lookout for every moment to put the humans of your company back in front of your customers.